 Appointments are first-come, first-served.
 Usually there is not much of a wait.
 The counselor will listen closely to your concerns and provide support, perspective, and suggestions for resources.

-How is Let’s Talk different from SCS?
+How is Let’s Talk different from SCPS?

 Some frequently asked questions about Let’s Talk